dougbutner/web-4/README.md

 ## Defining Web 4
-Web 4 introduces **four modular components** for **provably democratic systems**, as suggested to be built on top of web 3's open-source decentralized networks.
+Web 4 introduces **four modular components** for **provably democratic systems**, suggested to be built on top of web 3's open-source decentralized networks.

 ### There are four conceptual underpinnings (modules) of web 4

  1. **Time Tokens**
-	 Individuals may receive "Time-issued cryptocurrency" at given intervals, but never more frequently, and can't hold another's time tokens.
+	 Individuals may claim time-limited tokens at given intervals that represent that interval.
+No two time tokens can represent the same interval and individual, and one individuals can't hold another's time tokens.
  2. **Proof of Individuality**
-	 Biometric Secrets, Social Verification, Proof of Liveness, etc
+	 Biometric Secrets, Social Verification, Proof of Liveness, etc. are used to guarantee no one can collect two time tokens for a given interval by holding two accounts.
  3. **Information Entropy**
 	 Information degradation over time, pseudo accounts in sensitive systems
  4. **Harmonic Geo-social Systems**